On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: Concluding Remarks

-Similar ideas apply in the case of cobordism categories with tangential structures.
-Let $\theta: \mathbf{X} \to BO(d)$ be a fibration.
-The authors of \cite{GMTW(2009)} defined a cobordism category $\cob^{\theta}$ of manifolds equipped with a tangential $\theta$-structure, i.e. a lift of the map classifying the stable tangent bundle to $\mathbf{X}$.
+Similar ideas apply to the case of cobordism categories with tangential structures.
+Let $\theta: X \to \Gr_d(\RR^{\infty})$ be a fibration.
+The authors of \cite{GMTW(2009)} defined a cobordism category $\cob^{\theta}$ of manifolds equipped with a tangential $\theta$-structure, i.e. a lift of the stable tangent bundle to $X$.
 The main theorem of \cite{GMTW(2009)} identifies the homotopy type of $B \cob^{\theta}$ with the infinite loop space $\Omega^{\infty -1} \mathrm{MT}\theta$ of the Thom spectrum associated with the stable bundle $\theta^*(- \gamma_d)$.
-Genauer \cite{Genauer(2008)} studied the cobordism categories $\cobd^{\theta}$ of manifolds with boundary and a tangential $\theta$-structure and determined their homotopy types.
-We can similarly define a map
+Genauer \cite{Genauer(2008)} considered the cobordism category $\cobd^{\theta}$ of $d$-dimensional manifolds with boundary and a tangential $\theta$-structure and showed that there is a weak equivalence

+(The main theorem of \cite[Theorem 4.5]{Genauer(2008)} identifies the homotopy type of a cobordism category with corners with the infinite loop space associated to a homotopy colimit of Thom spectra.
+The actual identification of this spectrum with the suspension spectrum of the space $X$ is similar to \cite[Proposition 3.1]{GMTW(2009)}, see also \cite[Section 5]{GMTW(2009)}.)